ClearWatt vs Altelium: Battery Test Comparison

 Key Differences

-Monitoring vs insurance: ClearWatt monitors and reports on current battery health.
+Testing vs insurance: ClearWatt tests and reports on current battery health (via OBD Battery Scorecard or passive monitoring).
 Altelium insures against future battery failure.
 These address different anxieties — "is this battery healthy?" vs "what if this battery fails?"

-Dealer fit: ClearWatt's passive approach requires a driving period, which does not align naturally with the dealer workflow of certifying vehicles at intake.
+Dealer fit: ClearWatt's Battery Scorecard now offers a ~2-minute OBD test that aligns with dealer workflows for certifying vehicles at intake.
 Altelium's warranty programme integrates into the F&I (finance and insurance) process that dealers already run.
-From a dealer operations perspective, Altelium fits more naturally.
+Both now fit dealer operations, but in different ways.

 Revenue opportunity: Altelium is a revenue product — dealers sell the warranty and earn margin.
-ClearWatt is a cost or a consumer-facing tool.
-For the dealer business case, Altelium has a more straightforward ROI story.
+ClearWatt is a testing cost (£39.99 consumer; dealer pricing available).
+For the dealer business case, Altelium has a more straightforward ROI story, though ClearWatt's testing supports the evidence case for CRA compliance.

 What Neither Provider Offers